hschellman/training-docs/index.md

 > [The Unix Shell](https://swcarpentry.github.io/shell-novice/), if new to the
 > command line (also known as terminal or shell).
 {: .prereq}

-By the end of this workshop, participants will know how to:

-* Utilize data volumes at FNAL.
-* Understand good data management practices.
-* Provide a basic overview of art and LArSoft to a new researcher.
-* Develop configuration files to control batch jobs.
-* Monitor jobs submitted to the grid.

-You will need to be a DUNE Collaborator (listed member), and have a valid FNAL or CERN computing account to join the tutorial.
-Contact your  DUNE group leader for assistance.

 > ## Getting Started
 >